Ralph Boschung: 2018

 After appearing at the 2017 post-season test with MP Motorsport, Boschung signed with the team for the season alongside Roberto Merhi and later Dorian Boccolacci.
 Boschung had a great start to the season, scoring points in the first race of the season in Bahrain.
 He then followed it up with seventh in the sprint race, thanks to a lightning start.
-Boschung had another double points finish in Baku, qualifying in the top 10.
+Boschung had another double points finish in Baku, qualifying in the top-ten.
 He progressed to seventh in the feature race, and lined second for the sprint race.
 He dropped to ninth due to excessive tyre wear, but was upgraded to eighth after Sérgio Sette Câmara was disqualified.
 Along with Lando Norris, Boschung was one of two drivers to score points in the first two rounds.
 His opening performance proved to be a false dawn.
 From Spain to France, Boschung suffered five consecutive retirements ranging from racing incidents to car issues.
 His next points finish would come at the seventh round at Silverstone.
 He drove clean races to finish ninth and eighth in the feature and sprint races respectively.
-Boschung had point-less rounds in Budapest and Spa-Francorchamps compunded with more retirements.
+Boschung had point-less rounds in Budapest and Spa-Francorchamps compounded with more retirements.
 During the Monza round Boschung took eighth in the feature race having started 18th.
 He started on pole for the sprint and suffered a poor start, before contact with Sean Gelael ended Boschung's race on lap 5.
 Boschung once again failed to finish the season after leaving MP Motorsport due to budgetary reasons.
 He was replaced by Niko Kari for the rounds at Sochi and Abu Dhabi.
 Overall, Boschung scored 17 points and placed 18th in the championship, also being outscored by teammate Merhi.